sharkdp/bat/README.md

 ### Syntax of a file

-You can change the default syntax highlighting of the file using `--map-syntax` option.
+You can change the default syntax highlighting of the file using the `--map-syntax` option.
 It uses glob pattern matching and is matched on full path and filename.

 Use it like this: